Władysław IV Vasa: Assessment

-In internal politics he attempted to strengthen the power of the monarchy, but this was mostly thwarted by the szlachta, who valued their independence and democratic powers.
+In internal politics, he attempted to strengthen the power of the monarchy, but this was mostly thwarted by the szlachta, who valued their independence and democratic powers.
 Władysław suffered continuing difficulties caused by the efforts of the Commonwealth's Sejm (parliament) to check the King's power and limit his dynastic ambitions.
 Władysław was fed up with the weak position of the king in the Commonwealth; his politics included attempting to secure a small, preferably hereditary territory – like a duchy – where his position would be much stronger.

 Władysław used the title of the King of Sweden, although he had no control over Sweden whatsoever and never set foot in that country.
 However, he continued his attempts to regain the Swedish throne, with a similar lack of results as his father.
 He might have been willing to trade his claim away, but the offer was never put down in the negotiations.

 Some historians see Władysław as a dreamer who could not stick to one policy, and upon running into first difficulties, ditched it and looked for another opportunity.
 Perhaps it was due to this lukewarmness that Władysław was never able to inspire those he ruled to support, at least in any significant manner, any of his plans.
 Władysław Czapliński in his biography of the king is more understanding, noting the short period of his reign (16 years) and the weakness of the royal position he was forced to deal with.

 Several years after his death, a diplomatic mission from Muscovy demanded that publications about Władysław's victories in the Smolensk War of 1633–1634 be collected and burned.
-Eventually, to much controversy, their demand was met.
+Eventually, due to much controversy, their demand was met.
 Polish historian Maciej Rosalak noted: "under the reign of Władysław IV, such a shameful event would have never been allowed."